absinthe-graphql/absinthe/guides/ecto.md

 ```

-## Legacy: Absinthe.Ecto
+## Deprecated: Absinthe.Ecto

-The Absinthe.Ecto project was developed as some useful helper functions built around Batching.
-You could use absinthe ecto like this:
+The [absinthe_ecto](https://github.com/absinthe-graphql/absinthe_ecto) project was developed to provide some useful batching helper functions for Absinthe schemas that needed access to data from Ecto.

+Here's an example of how it was used:

 ```
 use Absinthe.Ecto, repo: MyApp.Repo